Who we are?

 In 2006 In a continuation of what the Company has done throughout its journeys since its establishment in adopting some strategic policies, diversifying its activity, and entering into new activities to face the fluctuations of the shipping market and the risks arising therefrom, the Company entered the field of transporting petroleum, its derivatives and gas locally and internationally through the establishment of the Egyptian Tanker Company (ETC) with an issued capital of 50 million dollars, in which National Navigation Company contributes with 25% with each of the Egyptian Kuwaiti Holding Company and some Egyptian companies, authorities, and banks.
 The Company currently owns 3 vessels transporting crude oil and its products with a total tonnage of 268,000 DWT.

 In 2010, NNC signed a 6-dry bulk vessels shipbuilding contract that is considered the biggest in the Egyptian maritime history.
-Those new generation vessels with payloads that coincide with the international trade requirements and the latest technological developments in shipbuilding have a total tonnage capacity of 440,000 tons at an investment cost of $ 445 million.
+Those new generation vessels with payloads that coincide with the international trade requirements and the latest technological developments in shipbuilding have a total tonnage capacity of 440,000 tons.

 In 2020 As part of the Company's strategy to replace and renew its fleet, the Company has purchased the “Wadi Al-Malekat” Kamsarmax class vessel.
 The vessel was delivered and the Egyptian flag was raised on March 2021.